 (a report by TMB Analytics in 2012 indicated that 80% of deposits would become unprotected at a max protection level of 1 million baht ; likely this still holds true at the moment)

 To be on the safe side, customers will need to open bank accounts with different banks, if they want to have all or at least a substantial amount of their deposits covered.
-Eventually anything above 1 million baht, will not be covered in the near future.
+As from 11 August 2021, anything above 1 million Thai Baht (per bank) is not covered.
 So having more than that amount in a particular bank, will put the customer at risk.

 This creates redundancy and inefficiency, inconvenience to customers, and larger overheads for banks (probably passed on to customers).
 A reduction in bank deposit insurance coverage also creates less trust in the banking system overall.